jlordiales/jlordiales.github.io/_posts/2014-10-07-configuration-management-with-archaius-from-netflix.md

 - netflix
 ---

-So you usually need to read some configuration variables from your app.
-Maybe you read them from the system properties like:
+In this post I'll talk about [Archaius](https://github.com/Netflix/archaius), a pretty cool and easy to use Configuration Management tool from Netflix.

+Have you ever read your configuration variables like this?

 {% highlight java %}
 String prop = System.getProperty("myProperty");